 Oil.
 Used MLLW oil comes from vacuum pumps that are used within RCAs.
-Two projects funded for FY13 will purchase oil-free pumps, which should decrease the weight of this component of the MLLW stream in the future.
+Two pollution prevention projects in FY13 involved the purchase of oil-free pumps, which decreased the volume of MLLW oil.
+About 40% less MLLW oil was shipped during FY13 than in FY12.